linkml/schema-automator/README.md

 ### Converting TSVs

-The `tsv2linkml` command infers a single-class schema from a file TSV datafile
+The `tsv2linkml` command infers a single-class schema from a TSV datafile

 ```bash
 $ tsv2linkml --help